 - Who and what is to be in the portrait.
-Would you like to commission several portraits or all on one canvas?
+Would you like to commission a single portrait, several portraits or several people all on one canvas?
 Another option would be to commission a diptych or triptych.
 This could be a family portrait, it could include pets, your house, your garden or meaningful objects or it could be a simple portrait of one person.

 - How big you would like it to be.
 Don’t forget to include about 4” or 10cm all round for the frame if you are measuring a space, but please be aware that artists normally talk about the canvas size when quoting.